GiampaoloGabba/Rider.RemoteSimulator.Win/README.md

 ## Connect JetBrains Rider with Xamarin Remoted iOS Simulator
 Enable JetBrains Rider to work with [Xamarin Remoted iOS Simulator for windows](https://docs.microsoft.com/en-us/xamarin/tools/ios-simulator/), installed with Microsoft Visual Studio.

-### Note:
+### Important Notes:
-This tool has been updated to work with JetBrains Rider 2019.3+.
+- This tool has been updated to work with JetBrains Rider 2019.3+.
 If you need to run it on an older version, download the first version.

+- Starting from 2020.1 when you change the simulator in the Rider interface, the project model don't get immediatly updated.
+Since this tool relies on that model to get the current emulator this can be annoying but the solution is simple!
+Just save a random file in the solution (even if you didn't modified it) and the project model get updated!.

+To summarize: change your selected simulator -> save a file -> click debud and the right simulator will appear :)

 ### Usage: